Published: Wednesday, 11 May 2022

 24 hours graph showing DO and pH levels with trigger points algae bloom and probiotics growth

-Finally, we got some positive comments from Japanese bloggers which noticed the improvement to the water quality (Japanese only).
-Especially this blogger was very surprised with the good water quality.
+Finally, we got some positive comments from Japanese bloggers who noticed the improvement to the water quality (Japanese only).
+Especially, this blogger was very surprised by the good water quality.
 Calling her article:

 I was surprised at the feeling of Aquarius in the water of the moat *Higashi Honganji*.